tanyelai/neuroscience/README.md

 Today was the first productive day of my new program.
 I realised that I cannot keep up with the lots of new knowledge and research projects without restrict plan, so I made one.

 I continued through medical neuroscience course.
 I finished the part of Cerebral Cortex, Brainstem and Blood Supply, and it was really hard to keep up with.
 I spent a fair amount of time understanding the locations of the arteries and the brain regions they supply, however, quiz was really hard to pass.
 I read the part of CNS, and Blood Supply and the Brain from Cognitive Neuroscience book.
 I watched the next videos of Mike X Cohen's and I start feel to really really enjoy this process.
 Even though it is painful, I can feel that I learn actual science.
 I read Mike Cohen's book on signal processing and analysis and repeated what he explained in the videos.

+### Day 23-25
+Well, in this period, I studied like an actual nerd (10+ hours daily).
+I am also reading the book "atomic habits", so I got some tips to organize my study routine and its effectiveness :)

+Here below is the my current daily routine which I think its quite nice to practice topics over and over again and progress in a solid way. <br/> ( You can feel the knowledge in your veins ): <br/>
+1) [5AM - 6AM] -> Reading casual totally normal human book <br/>
+2) [6.15AM - 7.30AM] -> Watching Medical Neuroscience or The Neurobiology of Everyday Life course videos <br/>
+3) [8AM - 9.30AM] -> Reading/studying Cognitive Neuroscience book <br/>
+4) [10AM - 11.30AM] -> Watching neural signal processing and analysis videos <br/>
+5) [12 - 1PM] -> Reading/studying neural signal processing book <br/>
+6) [2PM - 5PM] -> Flexible duties (job/other research projects etc.)
+7) [6PM - 7PM] -> Reading/studying neural signal processing book <br/>

+I realized that all materials I study are supporting each other.
+Neuroanatomy is the most hard topic for me right now, and it definitely requires lots of repetition on same topics to memorize exact location of each nerves, brain regions and functions of whole complex structures.
+Thus, I think this study plan is quite effective.